 Overdoses seen at Emergency

-In March 2018 there were 571 overdoses seen at nine VCH Emergency Departments.
-That's 15% less people seen than in March 2017.
-The majority of overdoses occurred in males (70%) and in people aged 19 to 39 years (57%).
+In March 2019 there were 697 overdoses seen at nine VCH Emergency Departments.
+The majority of overdoses occurred in males (74%) and in people aged 19 to 39 years (52%).

 Supervised Consumption and Overdose Prevention Sites